Charlie-Root/BoredApp/README.md

 - 3rd Party Google log in and sign up for users.

-- Forgot password feature to generate a link and send it to user email to reset password.
+- Forgot password feature to generate a link sent to a user's email to reset password.

 - Use of SQL Indexes in my relational MYSQL database to speed up database queries and make data retrieval more efficient.